 Children read for just as many different reasons as adults do – to laugh, learn, get goosebumps, find comfort, puzzle over a mystery or visit other worlds.
 It’s important to support literacy learning all-year long so that children understand the power of reading and writing beyond the classroom.
-This provides a great opportunity for families, caregivers, and educators to choose books for children to read on their grade-level reading list over the summer!
+This provides a great opportunity for families, caregivers, and educators to choose books for children to read on their grade-level reading list at home!

-TCS librarian Callie reminds our students at the end of each school year that: “reading is the most enjoyable way to keep their brains in shape over the summer.”
-Younger students, especially, need to practice newly-developed reading skills so they can pick up where they left off and not experience the infamous summer slide.
+TCS librarian Callie reminds our students at the end of each school year that: “reading is the most enjoyable way to keep their brains in shape.”
+Younger students, especially, need to practice newly-developed reading skills so they can pick up where they left off.

 Studies show that “children and teens who don’t read and write outside of school, especially during long breaks such as summer vacation, face a big loss in their literacy growth compared to those who do continue learning all year long.”
 If kids have access to a wide variety of reading material that consists of books at the “just right” level, they will feel successful and motivated to pick up the next book.